SeanConnolly82/projectMERN/README.md

 - Private

 - Enter about, favourite book, favourite author, and favoutite genre.
-These are mandatory and are validated by the API for blanks, with error response if validation fails.
+These fields are mandatory and are validated by the API for blanks, with error responses if validation fails.
-- Uploading is profile pic is optional.
-A blank avatar will be displayed if a user chooses not to upload a profile picture.
+- Uploading a profile picture is optional.
+A blank placeholder avatar will be displayed if a user chooses not to upload a profile picture.
 The profile picture uses the filepond library and stores the image in Mongo as a base64 string.
 - Existing users can also edit their profile.
 Their existing profile details will be set as the default values in the form inputs.
 - Updating your profile will redirect a user to their Dashboard.